-If you are someone who likes to rev your engine at stop lights, race off the line and drive perilously close to the bumper of other cars, then your vehicle undoubtedly is guzzling gas.
+If you like to rev your engine at stop lights, race off the line and drive perilously close to the bumper of other cars, then your vehicle undoubtedly is guzzling gas.

 If you have a lead foot and regularly drive 10-15 miles per hour over the speed limit so you can blow by the car creeping along in the left lane, gas efficiency is likely last thing on your mind.

 If saving money on gas is important, take your foot off the gas when you can just coast to the stoplight.
-When that light changes, ease your way through the intersection and gradually build up speed.
-When you get on an interstate or turnpike highway, utilize the cruise control option so you maintain a steady pace rather than the stop-and-go driving that sucks up so much gas.
+When that light changes, ease through the intersection and gradually build up speed.
+When you get on an interstate or turnpike highway, use cruise control to maintain a steady pace rather than the stop-and-go driving that sucks up so much gas.

 Plan Your Trips

 Instead of doing your errands on weekends or off days, try and knock them out in one trip before or after work.
-Find grocery stores, shopping malls, banks and gas stations along your route to work and utilize then so that you don’t have to make separate trips.
-As you are making your daily commute, take note of gas stations with the best prices and shopping areas where you can knock out those errands without having to make out-of-the way trips later in the week.
+Use grocery stores, shopping malls, banks and gas stations along your route to work instead of making separate trips.
+During your daily commute, take note of gas stations with the best prices and shopping areas where you can run those errands without having to make out-of-the way trips later in the week.

 Roll up Those Windows and Turn the AC Down